 - High School Caverna High School

 The brother of Denny Doyle and twin brother of Brian Doyle, Blake Doyle played nine years in the minors, four of them at AAA.
 Along with his brothers, he later opened the Doyle Baseball School in Winter Haven, FL.
-The Doyle Baseball school is currently held in LakeLand, FL.
-Blake and his brother Denny hold many camps throughout the year in LakeLand, FL.
+The Doyle Baseball school is currently held in Lakeland, FL.
+Blake and his brother Denny hold many camps throughout the year in Lakeland.

 A 4th-round draft pick of the Baltimore Orioles in the 1972 amateur draft, Doyle debuted with the Bluefield Orioles that year.
 He hit .300/.364/.364 and was 10th in the Appalachian League in average.
 He stole 20 bases while only getting caught four times, leading the Appy League in steals.
 He and Michael Markl split the league All-Star team votes at second base.